RECONCILIATION BY FIRE (EXCERPT OF KINGDOM CONCEPTS)

-What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
+Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
 (I Corinthians 6:19)

 The goal of redemption is not to go to Heaven when we die, although the saints do go to Heaven when they die.
 The goal of redemption is, rather, the construction of the eternal dwelling place of the Father in Christ in us.
 The Father will become All in all: first in Christ, then in us, finally in the entire universe.

 It is our point of view that God and Jesus will come through the Holy Spirit, prior to the return of Jesus to the earth, and dwell in us in a much greater measure than we have experienced thus far.
 However, it appears that the fullness of indwelling that is the Lord’s goal for us cannot be realized until our present body has been glorified.
 The saint who has attained the inner resurrection of life will proceed to the resurrection and glorification of the body and be filled with all the fullness of God.
 He then will be a living stone of the holy city, the new Jerusalem.

 The third great gathering of Israel was the convocation of Tabernacles.
 Included in the convocation of Tabernacles were the feast of Trumpets, the Day of Atonement, and finally the feast of Tabernacles itself.
 The dwelling of God in Christ in us is the spiritual fulfillment of the feast of Tabernacles—the climax of the feasts of the Lord.